waldo3000/NMS-Glyph-Decoder/README.md

 To create a screenshot that contains the glyphs, open Photo Mode in NMS to enable the glyphs on the screen, then press the Steam "Screenshot Shortcut Key" (F12 by default) to make the screenshot.
 Immediately, the clipboard contents will reflect the coordinates in the on-screen glyphs.

-You can add "-portal" to the end of the command line to show/copy the coordinates in portal coordinate format.
-After pasting the portal code to a program such as Excel, you can reformat that cell using the NMS Glyph font from https://www.reddit.com/r/NoMansSkyTheGame/comments/97w347/download_nmsglyphs_fonts_for_your_banners/ to see the glyphs as symbols rather than as hex codes.
+You can add "-portal" to the end of the command line to show/copy the coordinates in portal coordinate format instead of galactic address format.

 ### Tips
+After pasting a portal code to a program such as Excel, you can reformat that cell using the NMS Glyph font from https://www.reddit.com/r/NoMansSkyTheGame/comments/97w347/download_nmsglyphs_fonts_for_your_banners/ to see the glyphs as symbols rather than as hex codes.

 Darker backgrounds in the lower left portion of the screen work best.
 Both JPEG and PNG files work, but PNG works better due to not being compressed (check "Save an uncompressed copy" in the Steam settings).

 You could put an alias for your batch file in the Windows Startup folder if you want Glypher to run each time at startup.

-No Man's Sky's display of portal glyphs in photo mode only works for screen widths of 1600 or more.
+No Man's Sky's display of portal glyphs in photo mode only works properly for screen widths of 1600 or more.
 Glypher has been tested at 1920x1080.
 Higher resolutions should also work, but have not been tested.